hospitaljobsin/hospitaljobsin/README.md

 ## TODO: infrastructure

 - don't use background tasks to send emails in production, as we are using lambda
-- set up github actions secrets and variables via terraform
-- auto update function with new image each time after building and pushing
 - wait for relevant tests to pass before building and pushing
 - ensure geocoding API works (cache geocoding results to save costs)